 Imagine being able to buy movie tickets, find a local coffee shop, order pizza or a rental carâ€¦ all with a simple verbal command.
 Thatâ€™s the future of voice technology and it might not take too long to get there.

 Voice search is growing faster than typed search, according to the keynote speech given by Behshad Behzadi, Principal Engineer at Google Zurich, at SMX West in March.
 Timothy Tuttle, the voice interface specialist at MindMeld, also revealed that in 2015 alone voice search rose from â€śstatistical zeroâ€ť to 10% of all searches globally.
 Thatâ€™s an estimated 50 billion searches per month.
+In 2016, 41% of US adults were using voice search on a daily basis.
 Statistics like these are only going to increase further as search engines, apps and developers respond to this trend.

 The allure of voice search is undeniable â€“ itâ€™s fast, itâ€™s smart, itâ€™s hands-free and it also lets you multi-task.

 But what does this all mean for your small business?
 Why should you care about voice search and how can it impact your business?
 Read on as we tell you more about voice search and how you can capitalise on it to grow your business.

 But before we get into the implications of voice search, letâ€™s do a quick run through what it is and how it works.

 Voice search refers to your smartphone or desktop computer that has a digital assistant or an entry point that uses voice, like Googleâ€™s microphone, Google Home, Amazon Echo, Appleâ€™s Siri or Microsoftâ€™s Cortana and more.
 These voice-controlled AIs are the medium through which we interact with voice search and carry out natural language queries.